Sustainable business models for Open Access

 To ensure that the results of publicly funded research is made openly available as quickly as possible, Knowledge Exchange fully supports the use of the Licence to Publish.
 This model agreement is now available in several languages.

 In 2007 promotion on Open Access principles and License to Publish have been in focus on KE level as well as in the partner organisations.
 All the KE partners have Open Access on the agenda and in their strategies.
 SURF and JISC have worked on promoting Open Access principles, License to publish and JISC has build toolbox for advocacy etc. DFG and DEFF do address the Open Access agenda among other things through funding of projects.

 Cost and Benefits of Alternative Publishing Models

 Each of the four partner organisations has initiated studies on alternative publishing models, conducted by professor John Houghton, Victoria University.
 The joint conclusions of the first three studies were presented at a workshop in Brussels in June 2009.

-Representatives from each of the partner organisations and related experts are actively participating in an Open Access Working Group to consider future activities in this area.
+Representatives from each of the partner organisations and related experts are actively participating in an Expert Group to consider future activities in this area.

 For more information